How to protect your hair this winter

 How to take care of your hair and scalp in the winter

-If you take care of your scalp and hair in the winter you can keep your hair looking its best, reduce dandruff and minimize any hair loss.
+If you take care of your scalp and hair in the winter, you can keep your hair looking its best, reduce dandruff and minimise any hair loss.
 And the good news is you don’t need to spend lots of money on expensive products or stick to time-consuming routines.
 Just follow these simple tips to keep your scalp healthy and reduce hair loss.

-- Eat a hair and skin friendly diet: Winter is often a time when we indulge in drink and rich food.
+- Eat a hair and skin friendly diet: With Christmas, festive parties, New Year’s Eve and other festivities, winter is often a time when we indulge in drink and rich food.
 But during winter your skin and hair need even more of the nutrients that keep it healthy.
 Try to eat plenty of good stuff too.
 Focus on a range of fruits and vegetables, plus nuts and fatty fish.
 You can also help your hair by taking a daily multivitamin and an omega oil supplement.

 - Cover your head: We mentioned above that wearing a hat can make matters worse if the hat is tight and makes your head too hot.
 However, if the hat isn’t too tight and is made of a material that allows your skin to breathe, covering your head can successfully reduce drying and damage.